nanoframework/nanoFirmwareFlasher/README.md

 ```console
 nanoff --update --target ESP32_PSRAM_REV0 --serialport COM31
 ```

-> Note: there are multiple ESP32 images.
-The ESP32_PSRAM_REV0 image will just work for any variant of the ESP32 series, with or without PSRAM.
-Dedicated images are also available, check out the [list](https://github.com/nanoframework/nf-interpreter#firmware-for-reference-boards) for details.

 ### Update the firmware of an ESP_WROVER_KIT with a local CLR file